-Disabling materials in the sub-stack Utilize the Stackup Editor to add drills and to selectively disable materials.
+Enabling/disabling materials in the sub-stack

+Utilize the Stackup Editor to add drills and to selectively enable or disable materials in sub-stacks.
+Note that materials cannot be enabled or disabled in the master stack - the Flex-Rigid command is greyed out if the master stack is selected

-Note that if Symmetrical mode has been selected, material will be disabled both at the top and bottom of the stack.
+Symmetrical Mode: If Symmetrical Mode has been selected, material will be disabled both at the top and bottom of the sub-stack.

-With the sub-stack selected in the Stackup Editor, right click the sub-stack, select the materials to be disabled - choose Flex-Rigid and then choose Disable Material
+With the sub-stack selected in the Stackup Editor, right click the sub-stack, select the materials to be disabled - choose Flex-Rigid and then choose Disable Material.